Huntington Railroad Accident Lawyer

 Cases Involving Injured Railroad Employees

-If the injured party is a railroad worker who was hurt while on the job, hiring experienced counsel could be essential since the case will involve complex federal and state procedures.
+If the injured party is a railroad worker who was hurt while on the job, hiring experienced counsel in Huntington could be essential since the case will involve complex federal and state procedures.
 Cases involving injured train employees follow the Federal Employers’ Liability Act (FELA), under which, unlike other traditional workers’ compensation claims, an injured railroad employee can sue their employers for negligence or misconduct.

 If a train employee sustains an injury while on the job or as a result of their work duties, the individual could be entitled to compensation for their medical bills, lost wages, disability costs, and pain and suffering under FELA.